Zarel/filecharger/README.md

 =======================================================================
 Special Thanks to:

-- Nathan LaPierre, for giving web hosting throughout these years.
+- Nathan Lapierre, for giving web hosting throughout these years.
   > novawave.ca
 - Paul Klevorn, for helping test compatibility with iCab/Mac and Safari/Mac.